 02. Project management tools

-I am sure many of you are familiar with project tools such as Basecamp but there are a few other tools that you might consider for your freelancing toolbox.
+You're probably familiar with project tools such as (03) Basecamp and (04) Trello but there are a few other tools that you might consider for your freelancing toolbox, and some have more features than you might currently be using.

-Dropbox is not only a great backup tool but a great way of sharing and collaborating on documents such as proposals, contracts, work in progress graphic files and more.
+(05) Dropbox is not only a great backup tool but a great way of sharing and collaborating on documents such as proposals, contracts, work in progress graphic files and more.
 Another useful feature is that all Markdown files are automatically converted into very presentable, and readable, files when viewed online.
+See more in our guide to the best productivity tools.

 Sharing files with clients is also simple and effective.
 You're able to share a document via a public link or can hide the document behind a password.
 You may also set an expiration date for the link, which is often very useful.